awsdocs/aws-elemental-mediapackage-user-guide/doc_source/asset-create-details.md

 Source content must be in a \.smil \(MP4\) or \.m3u8 \(HLS/TS\) file format\.

 ****Filename****
 The filename identifies the source content\.
-Enter the path to the file within your Amazon S3 bucket, including the name of the source content\.

-**Example**
-If your content is called` lion_movie.m3u8` and is in a subdirectory called `thursday_night` in a bucket called `movies`, you would enter the following in the **Filename** field:
+Enter the full path to either the \.smil manifest \(MP4\) or the \.m3u8 parent playlist \(HLS\) within your Amazon S3 bucket, including the name of the source content\.
+You don't need to enter the bucket name because you chose it in **S3 bucket name** field\.
+For example, if your content is called` lion_movie.m3u8` and is in a subdirectory called `thursday_night` in a bucket called `movies`, you would enter the following in the **Filename** field:

 ```
 thursday_night/lion_movie.m3u8
 ```
-You don't need to enter the bucket name because you chose it in **S3 bucket name** field\.
+For more information about using \.smil manifests with MediaPackage, see [Requirements for \.smil manifests](supported-inputs-vod-smil.md)\.

 ****ID****
 The ID is the primary identifier for the asset, and must be unique for your account in this Region\.